how-the-web-works/how-web-servers-work-java-code/data/README.md

 ### Data files

-- city_of_boston.csv - I do not remember where I got this file, if you know, please add reference here.
+- city_of_boston.csv - List of addresses with zip code, latitude and longitude downloaded from https://results.openaddresses.io/